 More Holiday Festivals

 Of course there are many more events not listed here.
-Check your local churches, libraries, and schools for more breakfasts with santa, cookie exchanges, theatrical performances, holiday music, and Christmas shopping.
+Check your local churches, libraries, and schools for more breakfasts with Santa, cookie exchanges, theatrical performances, holiday music, and Christmas shopping.
 Plus, if you venture a little bit outside of Syracuse, you’ll find several more holiday festivals to enjoy.
-Dickens Christmas in Skaneateles is a popular choice with its old-fashioned Christmas charm.
-Sticking with the traditional theme, you could also check out Christmas at Lorenzo with guided tours of the mansion decked out for the holidays, live music, and sleigh rides.